 - Damage: this includes physical damage to the body

 - Pain: newfound pain experiences that may be consistent or intermittent that require attention, monitoring and treatment (both physically and mentally)

 - Medical Appointments: additional time in scheduling and attending appointments

-- Physical Therapy/Rehab: the requirement for rehabilitation exercises for strength or mobility
+- Physical Therapy/Rehab: the requirement of time, energy, and scheduling rehabilitation exercises for strength or mobility

 - Psychological Experiences: most often connected to feelings of anger, frustration or anxiety – especially when it’s unclear how long the injury will persist or when you will get back to normal training or daily activities.
 An added layer of confusion surrounding what to do or how to approach the next steps is also common.

 Loss is perhaps the single greatest generator of sadness, grief, and depression that we experience as humans.
 We feel this most with the loss of a loved one.
-But we fail to recognize that the loss of functioning, the loss of identity, the loss of meaning and loss of purpose are processed in the same way that we experience the physical loss of another.
-We are prone to experiencing magnitudes of loss associated with illness and injury that may fuel the same types of sadness and depression.
-We are averse to this type of identity loss, which often sets us up to continue training even though our bodies are screaming for us to stop.
+But we may fail to recognize that loss of functioning, loss of identity, loss of meaning and loss of purpose are processed in the same way that we experience the physical loss of another.
+As such, we are prone to experiencing magnitudes of loss associated with illness and injury that may fuel the same types of sadness and depression.
+As humans, we are averse to this type of identity loss; that pattern sets us up to continue training even though our bodies are screaming for us to stop.
 And as illness or injury lingers, hopelessness can follow.
 Loss occurs in the following ways: